sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/spark-submit.rst

 5. Save connection :

-Once you have updated the above parameters, click on  ``Save`` the connection to save the newly created Livy connection.
+Once you have updated the above parameters, click on  ``Save`` the connection to save the newly created spark submit connection.

 ..
 Note:: Make sure that the above configured configuration should be accessible from Sparkflows web server URL.